pham-andrew/pham-andrew.github.io/README.md

 # Andrew Pham

 Hello, welcome to my consulting landing page.
-I don't contract very often as I'm a full time software developer but if you're reading this it usually means we've talked and I think I can do what you want.
-I calculate projects costs off a typical rate of $75/hr varying from $50 to $100 depending on the difficulty, criticality, and speed of the project.
+I don't contract very often as I work in the industry full time but if you're reading this it usually means we've talked and I think I can do what you want.
+I'm a software factory director in the Space Force and a project liason at MIT.
+I calculate project costs from a baseline rate of $75-$100/hr depending on the difficulty, criticality, and speed of the project with $100 being the baseline for development work.

 ## Services

-### Fullstack: I need a website or application built from the ground up.
+### App Development

 I can develop and deploy full stack web applications.
-If you know exactly what you want the website to look like an do, I can likely make it.
+If you know exactly what you want the website to look like and do, I can likely make it.
 The tech stack I use is React Express Node SQL, if a different stack is preferred it will take more time.

-### FrontEnd: I need webpages created to my design and functionality needs.
-I can create a front end in React Material UI if a design is provided.
-The back end devs just need to expose the APIs to use.
-If I need to utilize other component libraries or pure HTML/CSS/JS this will take more time.

-### Wordpress: I need a wordpress website built so that I or a webmaster can maintain it.
+I cannot be retained on contract to maintain an application, so any app made will be passed to the owner for sustainment.

+### Project Management

+I can write out requirements, diagrams, and proposals for the planning phase.
+I can't be retained as a project manager long term.

+### UI/UX Design

+I can create wireframes and diagrams for app design.
+I have a lot of experience inventing user interfaces and implementing common design patterns based off discovery and requirements.

+### Wordpress

 I can deploy wordpress sites but I do not have extensive experience customizing their themes.
 I will setup the hosting, domains, wordpress installation, and post any initial content you'd like on the site then hand it off to you.
 I can build custom front-end web applications and pages for your site.

-### Shopify: I need a shopify site.
+### Shopify

 I can create Shopify sites and customize Shopify themes.
 I can build custom front-end web applications and pages for your site.

 ## Resume

-Day to day I lead the development of multiple military web applications in various lifecycle phases from prototyping to maintenance.
-My experience with building full stack applications primarily comes from my day job as lead developer.
-I currently am the lead for 3 apps in production, and I've worked with 2 other apps in the past that are deployed to thousands of users.
+Day to day I lead the rapid development of multiple military web applications in various phases of product lifecycle from prototyping to maintenance.
+I've taken the role of lead developer, project manager, project owner, and designer in past projects.
+I'm currently the lead for 3 apps in production and I've sunsetted two other apps.

 ### Companies I've contracted for in the past:
 - [www.stokedskateboards.com](www.stokedskateboards.com): Product Selection Web App, Shopify Deployment, Shopify Theme Custimozation, Emergency Website Recovery